ILIAS-eLearning/ILIAS/src/FileDelivery/README.md

 compared with the one supplied.
 If these are identical, it is certain that the data is valid and has not been manipulated.

-The mechanism uses a key rotation, currently always 5 keys are kept. with a composer install / dump-autoload a new key is generated in each case.

 ### Example:

 ```php